mikebull/DSA/README.md

 ## Note on Resources

 As mentioned, my primary reference is *Data Structures and Algorithms in Java*, by Robert LaFore.
 I can't recommend it enough, especially since it's almost never mentioned.

-I think it's the best textbook on data structures and algorithms I've come across for those without a working knowledge of the math, e.g. linear algebra, one generally finds in such books.
+It's the best textbook on data structures and algorithms I've come across for those without a working knowledge of the math, e.g. linear algebra, one generally finds in such books.
 It manages, despite the un-mathy presentation, to be very thorough.

 Disregard the fact that it uses Java as a language if you find yourself saying "I don't know Java".
 The language choice is totally irrelevant as long as you have a basic understanding of OOP concepts (which the book actually takes time to introduce should you not).